Inventing Shakti – A New Technology for Spiritual process.

 For Enhanced Visual Acuity

 The Buddha’s Brain.

 Shakti has signals that target the septum (the brain’s ‘pleasure center’), the hippocampus (a cognitive or ‘thinking’ structure), the amygdala (an emotional structure), and the caudate nucleus (a somatic structure).

 Shakti also has software for producing any frequency you choose, as well as a signal for the ‘binding factor’ for human consciousness.

 The word Shakti comes from Sanskrit, and it has many meanings.
 Shakti alone means “energy” or the “creative principle”.
 Shiva-Shakti refers to the union of male and female divine energies.
 Shakti can refer to any one of several Hindu goddesses, most often the consort of Shiva.
 There is even a sacred design called a Shiva Shakti Mandala.
 Shakti neural stimulation is named for Shakti Pat (or Shaktipat) – sometimes called The Guru’s Shakti.
-Shakti Pat can also be recieved from the earth, or through ‘grace’.
+Shakti Pat can also be received from the earth, or through ‘grace’.